GuillaumeDesforges/GuillaumeDesforges/README.md

 ## Skills, technologies, opinions

-### web applications
-* frontend: React, css-in-js, functional reactive programming, JWT tokens in HTTP only cookies
-* backend: GraphQL is often better than REST, Python Flask is bad, Express JS with TypeScript is ok, Haskell Scotty & morpheus is awesome, Java Spring Boot exists

-### packaging
-Nix: I stopped using anything else
+I ❤ Nix.

 ### data engineering
-* Spark is for "classic" analytics
+* Spark, snowflake, dbt, ... are for "classic" analytics
 * [Ray](https://www.ray.io/) is cool
 * event-driven processing by default, recurrent batch processing when needed
-* data transformation should be a build system, but we don't have the tools to do it (yet?)
+* data transformation should be a "build system", but we don't have the tools to do it (yet?)

 ### data science/ML
 * tabular data: pandas, sklearn, catboost